arden/cayenne/README.md

 Rendering things linearly is often the approach that makes more sense, but sometimes DOM manipulation can avoid loads of repetition.
 The best DOM libraries in the world are in javascript, and thanks to the work of Elijah Insua with [jsdom](http://jsdom.org/), you can use some with node too.

-Zappa makes it trivial to post-process your rendered templates by manipulating them with jQuery:
+Cayenne makes it trivial to post-process your rendered templates by manipulating them with jQuery:

     postrender plans: ->
       $('.staff').remove() if @user.plan isnt 'staff'